What the Phoenix Project can teach you about DevOps and IT

 - The need to enable and amplify feedback loops

 - A focus on creating a culture of continual experimentation and learning

 Given the stark situation of the company at the start of the book, the future looks bleak; they absolutely needed a DevOps transformation.
 Bill works with a series of stakeholders in the book to get the project back on track - but it’s clear from years of learning with our clients that a structured approach to delivering a DevOps project reaps benefits.
 Bringing in the right stakeholders early in the project, and making sure that you have buy-in from the right people both at the top and the bottom of the organisation is key.

 What I learned from 'The Phoenix Project'

 One of the key take-aways of the book is the importance it places on the need to focus on increasing the speed to deliver value from projects as well as being pragmatic about how this is achieved.

-If you've already read The Phoenix Project, please share your experience below and let us know what you found most interesting or surprising.
-If you haven't read it yet its available from all good booksellers.
+If you've already read The Phoenix Project, connect with us on social media @Adaptavist and let us know what you found most interesting or surprising.